Autumn: Other associations

-Summer sports, such as association football (in Northern America, East Asia, Argentina, and South Africa), Canadian football, stock car racing, tennis, golf, cricket, and professional baseball, wrap up their seasons in early to late autumn; Major League Baseball's championship World Series is popularly known as the "Fall Classic".
+Summer sports, such as association football (in Northern America, East Asia and South Africa), Canadian football, stock car racing, tennis, golf, cricket, and professional baseball, wrap up their seasons in early to late autumn; Major League Baseball's championship World Series is popularly known as the "Fall Classic".
 (Amateur baseball is usually finished by August.)
 Likewise, professional winter sports, such as ice hockey and basketball, and most leagues of association football in Europe, are in the early stages of their seasons during autumn; American college basketball and college ice hockey play teams outside their athletic conferences during the late autumn before their in-conference schedules begin in winter.

 The Christian religious holidays of All Saints' Day and All Souls' Day are observed in autumn in the Northern hemisphere.
 Easter falls in autumn in the southern hemisphere.

 The secular celebration of International Workers' Day also falls in autumn in the southern hemisphere.

 Since 1997, Autumn has been one of the top 100 names for girls in the United States.

+Iranians celebrate the beginning of the autumn during the festival of Mehregan (مهرگان).
+Indians celebrate the beginning of autumn during the festivals of Vijayadashami and Diwali.

 In Indian mythology, autumn is considered to be the preferred season for the goddess of learning Saraswati, who is also known by the name of "goddess of autumn" (Sharada).

 In Asian mysticism, Autumn is associated with the element of metal, and subsequently with the colour white, the White Tiger of the West, and death and mourning.